Belloadigun/Pizza-Place-Sales/README.md

 ## DATA SOURCE
 The dataset used in this project was taken from https://www.mavenanalytics.io/data-playground
 ## DATA PROCESSING
+This process was done with the use of Microsoft Power Query for Excel.
 The data was examined to fix data quality issues and structural anomalies in a bid to make the data usable for visualization.
 This involved
 1. Modification of data type
 2. Joining of tables
 3. Reordering of columns